input-output-hk/marlowe-doc/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+### Linting

+Docusaurus supports broken link checking out of the box although external  links will still require additional tooling to verify.

+[Vale](https://vale.sh) is used for spell check in addition to linting.
+This can be used through the `Vale VSCode` extension or from the command line via `vale ./docs`

 ### Deployment

 Using SSH: